-Developing a pre-employment personality test is a lengthy process that involves scientists and trained professionals, and each assessment must go through thorough reviews to ensure that it measures what it needs to with no bias.
+Developing a pre-employment personality test is a lengthy process that involves scientists and trained professionals, and each assessment must go through thorough reviews to reduce bias and ensure that it measures what it needs to.
 This is something that organizations need to understand and distinguish from other types of personality tests.

 So, do pre-employment tests harm our efforts to promote diversity and inclusion in the workplace?
 Again, it depends on which personality test you use in your hiring process.
 If you choose the right test that is scientifically validated and meant to be used in a selection process, then the answer is a resounding “no”.